Find out our latest news

 The clothing industry is also looking to develop more products like sportswear or underwear with improved properties.
 Currently the textile sector is investing more and more in graphene.

-Graphene-enhanced fibers have better thermal regulation, and better antistatic and antibacterial properties.
+Graphene-enhanced fibers have better thermal regulation, and better antistatic and antifouling properties.

 If you want to take full advantage of the possibilities graphene can offer, choose the best quality!